Skarlso/blogsource/content/blog/2015-01-26-why-testers-are-like-scientists.md

 ### Asking Questions

 A scientist is all about asking the right question to the right person, or the right subject matter.
 They are using the same 5 Ws as we are.
 Who, Why, What, When, Where.
-It&#8217;s simple, really.
+It's simple, really.
 Asking the right question is sometimes the most difficult task of them all.
 Ideas come from these questions.
 They can also help in flushing out early design problems with the experiment / product.

 #### Identify the subject matter

 This one is all about getting to know your environment and taking notes while you are doing so.
 Become familiar with what you are working with, and what tools you are using in your research.
 Which standards are you following, and why?
-It&#8217;s the same, when a Tester finds herself/himself in a new environment and tries to get her(is) bearing what the task is and how to perform it.
+It's the same, when a Tester finds herself/himself in a new environment and tries to get her(is) bearing what the task is and how to perform it.

 #### First impression, outline of an idea